lizmat/App-Rak/README.md

 --pattern
 ---------

 Alternative way to specify the pattern to search for.
-If (implicitely) specified, will assume the first positional parameter specified is actually a path specification, rather than a pattern.
+If (implicitly) specified, will assume the first positional parameter specified is actually a path specification, rather than a pattern.
 This allows the pattern to be searched for to be saved with `--save`.

 --replace-files
 ---------------